aptible/app-ui/README.md

 ```

 **3. All done!
 Go to http://localhost:4200**
-The web app will live update after committing changes.
+<br>The web app will live update after committing changes.

 ## Troubleshooting